rehierl/node-tree-outliner/88-todos.md

 tree of sectioning nodes

 **TODO**
-a section corresponds to some nodes in the tree - i.e. a section is an arbitrary set/group of nodes - they simply ignore the node order of a section! - you can not bend the rules of science, science bends you! - stop the pillow fight and find a consistent solution!

-**TODO**
 no conflict in location of a section - sectioning node, first node, last node, etc.